 Do buyers or sellers pay realtor fees in Pennsylvania?

 Sellers usually cover both the buyer's agent and seller's agent commission in Pennsylvania, which amounts to over 5% of the home's final sale price.
 Real estate commission will likely be your single largest home-selling cost.
 Fortunately, commission is negotiable.

 What is the cheapest way to sell a house in Pennsylvania?

 The cheapest way to sell a house is to use an agent matching service like Clever Real Estate, which has pre-negotiated a low listing agent fee with its agents.
-Clever agents charge a 1% listing fee on homes over $350,000, compared to the national average listing fee of 2.80%.
+Clever agents charge a 1.5% listing fee, compared to the national average listing fee of 2.80%.
 That could save Pennsylvania home sellers thousands in realtor fees.

 The True Costs of Selling a Home Revealed: What does it really cost to sell a house in the U.S.?
 We explore all the common expenses in a home sale, and how you can save thousands.